Table Of Contents

 While crypto is gaining traction, it does not yet have the stability as a payment option to be seriously considered.
 As mentioned, it remains subject to abuse by dark elements, and it is best suited as a commodity to be traded on financial markets as a CFD than it is a viable payment alternative to fiat currencies.

 One of cryptos’ major weaknesses is that it is not a well understood payment form.
 Even today, the average new investor still cannot understand the technology without conducting considerable research.
 Several misconceptions about cryptos prevail.
-A common one is that transactions are completely anonymous.
+A common misconception is that crypto transactions are not fully anonymous, because blockchain activity can often be traced through wallet addresses.
 Of course, this is not true.
 From a policing point of view, every single crypto transaction can be traced with a high degree of accuracy.
 Only once the workings of crypto enter common consumer language will the technology be rid of the consumer hesitancy it now faces.

 For businesses, cryptocurrencies come with low transfer fees and the lack of exchange volatility due to the near instantaneous settlement.
 Crypto payments also do not come with the dreaded chargeback, which is when a credit card provider or a retailer settles a disputed transaction.